syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/card/style.md

 # Style and Appearance of Card Component

-The following content provides the exact CSS structure that can be used to modify the control’s appearance based on user preference.
+The following content provides the exact CSS structure that can be used to modify the control's appearance based on user preference.

 ## Customizing the card